Staci Emm's headshot.

 Staci Emm

-Staci Emm leads Nevada Tribal Programs for the University of Nevada, Reno Extension.
+Staci Emm leads University of Nevada, Reno Extension's Tribal Programs.
 Staci is a member of the Yerington Paiute Tribe and grew up on the Walker River Reservation in a generational farming and ranching family.
-She began her career in July of 2000 in the Federally Recognized Tribes Extension Program (FRTEP).
+She began her career with Extension's Federally Recognized Tribes Extension Program (FRTEP) in July of 2000.
 Staci works at national, regional and local levels to provide education in Indian Land Tenure and tribal water rights.
-She co-created an award winning and internationally known curriculum, People of the Land, which trained USDA professionals on how to implement federal programs on trust lands.
-She has a BA in Journalism from the University of Nevada Reno, and a Masters in Agriculture from Colorado State University.
+She co-created an award-winning and internationally known curriculum, People of the Land, which trained U.S. Department of Agriculture professionals on how to implement federal programs on trust lands.
+She has a bachelor's degree in journalism from the University of Nevada Reno, and a master's degree in agriculture from Colorado State University.
 Staci is experienced in business management and entrepreneurship, marketing, Indian land tenure, agricultural water rights, and land-use planning.
-Areas of expertise include Indian Land Tenure, USDA program access, and tribal agricultural water rights.
+Areas of expertise include Indian Land Tenure, USDA program access and tribal agricultural water rights.

 Daniel Coen